andremachado35/theonesimulator-studyprotocols_RedesMoveis/readme.md

-Study of vehicular network protocols v2v and v2i using the simulator the one.
+Study of vehicular network protocols v2v and v2i using the simulator "the one".
-Also have custom reports implemented.
+Also have custom reports implemented using java.

 Copyright
 Universidade do Minho @ Redes móveis 2017-2018